-- > Inform the Designated Safeguarding Lead without delay. - Complete the Safeguarding incident/welfare concern form and pass it to the DSL.
+- > Inform the Designated Safeguarding Lead without delay and follow safeguarding process. - Complete the Safeguarding incident/welfare concern form and pass it to the DSL.

 Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.